OldPanda/panda-yocto/yocto-readme.txt

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Click 'Upload Theme' button at the top of the page.
-3. Click 'Choose File', then select the theme zip file and click 'Install Now'.
-4. After installation, navigate to the 'Appearance' page via your sidebar, find the theme 'Panda Yocto', then 'Activate'.
+2. Type in Yocto in the search form and press the 'Enter' key on your keyboard.
+3. Click on the 'Activate' button to use your new theme right away.
+4. Go to https://docs.humblethemes.com/yocto for a documentation & guide on how to customize this theme.
+5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Copyright ==

-Panda Yocto WordPress Theme, Copyright 2023 OldPanda Panda Yocto is distributed under the terms of the GNU GPL
+Yocto WordPress Theme, Copyright 2018 HumbleThemes Yocto is distributed under the terms of the GNU GPL

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful,